Best Daily Word Games Like Wordle (and Why Crosswordle Stands Out)

 What is a daily logic word game?

-It is a game that is casual or hypercasual in nature, accessible and has a mode that recurs on a set schedule.
+It is a game that is casual or hyper-casual in nature, readily accessible in a browser and refreshed on a set daily schedule.

 Which one is the easiest?

-Daily games like Crosswordle and some of the other NYT games are more beginner-friendly and are more visually appealing to new audiences.
+Daily games like Crosswordle and some NYT titles are especially beginner-friendly and visually appealing for new players.

 Which one is hardest?